Ashtanga yoga

 Mysore Style Classes

-If done regularly, it is a highly therapeutic practice.
+if done regularly, it is a highly therapeutic practice

 Mysore style is the traditional way of teaching and learning Ashtanga yoga.
 The teacher holds the space for students to practice at their own pace the portion of the sequence they have been taught.
 The teacher assesses each student individually.